ACADEMIC AREAS OF INTEREST

 U.S. women’s history, race, working families, feminism, public policy, social movements, gender and sexuality

-Dr. Ramey is a historian of working families and U.S. social policy.
+Dr. Ramey is a historian of gender, race, working families, and U.S. social policy.
 She is the Founding Director of the Women’s Institute at Chatham and Associate Professor of Women’s & Gender Studies.
 She is also a commissioner and was the Founding Chair of the Gender Equity Commission for the City of Pittsburgh.
 Her current research examines gender equity in local government practices, public education policy, neoliberalism, and grassroots social justice movements.
-She teaches courses on women's leadership, women’s history, gender and power.
-Dr. Ramey also serves on the Mayor's Task Force on Women in Public Art.
+She teaches courses on women’s leadership, women’s history, gender and power.
+Dr. Ramey also serves on the Mayor’s Task Force on Women in Public Art.